HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-encounter-diagnosis-intro.md

 **Profile specific implementation guidance:**

+* For Problems and Health Concerns use the [US Core Condition Problems and Health Concerns Profile].
 * USCDI v2 applicable vocabulary standards for Encounter Diagnosis are SNOMED CT and ICD-10-CM.
 For general guidance on extensible binding to coded data, review [this section](conformance-expectations.html#extensible-binding-for-codeableconcept-datatype) in the Conformance Expectations page.
   - The [US Core Condition Codes] supports ICD-9-CM for historical purposes only.
 ICD-10-CM is available and should be used as the primary code for current encounter diagnoses.
 * The encounter **SHOULD** always be referenced in `Condition.encounter`.